nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May the God of hope fill you with all joy and peace as you trust in Him,
-    so that you may overflow with hope by the power of the Holy Spirit.
+  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
+    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+    Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 27th June 2021
+subtitle: Sunday worship - 25th July 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!
   text: Welcome to our online service for this week.
-We pray that this will be an
+We pray that you'll be
-    encouragement to you during these uncertain times and will help you to focus on our unchanging God.
+    encouraged as you join us to worship our faithful God.
 notices: []
 worshipintro:
   heading: Draw Near